 1.4 Free services.
 The supplier may provide a service or a part thereof free of charge, for example, as a free trial, for test use or other such purpose.
 In addition to these terms of service, such free use may be subject to additional terms and instructions as provided by the supplier.
 The supplier may discontinue any free service or remove any free feature at any time, without reason or prior notice and the supplier shall not be liable for any damages or expenses incurred by the customer thereof.

 2.1 Term of the agreement.
 These terms shall apply always, when the customer uses the service.
-The agreement remains in effect until further notice.

 2.4 Commencement of the contract period.
 If not otherwise agreed, the contract period shall commence on the day when a particular paid service is available for the customer.

 3.1 The customer shall be responsible for acquiring and maintaining the functional status of the hardware, connections and software that the customer needs to use the service.
 The customer shall be responsible for the protection of customer’s data system and telecommunication and other comparable costs related to use of the service.
-The customer shall be responsible for preparing the hardware, connections, software and data systems to meet the operating environment specifications delivered by the supplier, and for ensuring that the service fulfils customer’s intended purpose.
+The customer shall be responsible for preparing the hardware, connections, software and data systems to meet the operating environment specifications delivered by the supplier, and for ensuring that the service fulfills the customer's intended purpose.

 4.1 The parties shall agree in writing the content and service level of the service and possible consequences of any deviation from the service level.
 If the content and service level of the service have not been agreed, section 8 of these terms of service shall apply.

 5.1 Further development.
 The supplier aims to maintain only one version of any particular service at a time.
 The supplier shall be entitled to develop its services at its sole discretion.
-Therefore, the supplier may effect changes to the content, appearance, features and production environment.
+Therefore, the supplier may experience changes to the content, appearance, features and production environment.

 5.2 Changes requested by customer.
 Implementation of any changes to services requested by the customer will be always agreed in writing.
+If not otherwise agreed, the Supplier has the right to invoice the Customer for this work according to their current pricing model.

 5.3 Changes to these terms.
 The supplier shall have the right to modify these terms of service, service descriptions and any service-specific terms provided that such changes are announced on the supplier’s website well before the changes come into effect.
 By continuing to use the service, the customer accepts such changes.

 6.1 Rights to service.
 The title, copyright and all other intellectual property rights to the service, it’s appearance, trademarks, logos and symbols and amendments thereto shall belong to the supplier or a third party or a licensor.
-The supplier grants the customer a non-exclusive non-transferable licence to use the service solely in executable form and only to the extent necessary for use of the service and for no other purpose.
+The supplier grants the customer a non-exclusive non-transferable license to use the service solely in executable form and only to the extent necessary for use of the service and for no other purpose.

 6.2 Customer data.
 The intellectual property rights and the title to all data transferred to the service by the customer shall belong to the customer or a third party.
 The supplier has the right to use such data only for the purposes of the agreement.
 The customer agrees not to save to or send material through the service that may be deemed illegal or inappropriate.

 6.3 Storage of customer data.
-The supplier’s responsibility to store the customer’s data terminates 60 days from termination of the agreement, after which the supplier shall destroy the customer data unless the customer has requested return of the customer data.
-The supplier shall have the right to charge for the collection, processing and delivery of the information in accordance with according to its then current pricing principles.
+The supplier’s responsibility to store the customer’s data terminates 180 days from termination of the agreement, after which the supplier shall destroy the customer data unless the customer has requested return of the customer data.
+The supplier shall have the right to charge for the collection, processing and delivery of the information in accordance to its then current pricing principles.
 However, the supplier shall be entitled to destroy or retain the customer data to the extent required by law or regulation by authority.

 6.4 Copyright Infringements.
 The customer agrees not to save material protected under copyright laws to the service unless the customer has the rights to use such material in the service.
 The supplier has the right to prevent displaying of such material on the service and the right to remove such material from the service.
 The customer shall at its own expense indemnify the supplier against claims presented against the supplier, and compensate all damages to the supplier arising from such claims.